GismoPracht/MPTH/README.md

 # MPTH
-Summary of results for the Cuboide/Cubus Problem found by matheplanet user
+Summary of results for the Cuboide/Cubus Problem found by matheplanet community